View Document Text

 We collect your personal information, for example, when you

-does Oak Ridge
+How does Oak Ridge collect my

 personal information?

-Provide account information or make deposits
+Provide account information

-Enter into an investment advisory contract
+Enter into an advisory contract

 Why can't I limit all sharing?

-sharing for affiliates' everyday business purposes—
+sharing for affiliates everyday business purposes - information

 affiliates from using your information to market to you

-sharing for non-affiliates to market to you.
+sharing for non-affiliates to market to you

-State laws and individual companies may give you additional rights
+State laws and individual companies may give you additional rights to

 Affiliates

-Oak Ridge Investments has no such affiliates.
+Oak Ridge has no such affiliates.

 Companies not related by common ownership or control.
-They can
+They can be financial or

-together market financial products or services to you.
+products or services to you

-March 2025
+December 2025

 David M. Klaskin